Vision

 artistic director

-Christian Barry is a multi-award winning director and theatre-maker from Halifax, Nova Scotia.
+Christian Barry is an award-winning director and theatre-maker from Halifax, where he is artistic director of 2b theatre company.

 Jacob Sampson